 Recently, a large international clinical trial has found new treatment options to reduce the risk of breast cancer recurring in some young women with hormone receptor positive breast cancer.
 The SOFT trial recruited more than 3000 premenopausal women with hormone positive breast cancer worldwide including in Australia.
 It compared the current standard of treatment for premenopausal women with ER-positive cancer tamoxifen alone with 2 new treatments, tamoxifen combined with some form of ovarian suppression or exemestane (Aromasin) combined with ovarian suppression.

 Ovarian suppression aims to stop ovaries producing oestrogen which is a driver for hormone positive breast cancer.
 The ovarian suppression can be in the form of removal of the ovaries and fallopian tubes via keyhole surgery with bilateral laparoscopic Salpingectomy-oophorectomy or with the use of medications such as Zoladex to inhibit the reduction of oestrogen from the ovaries.

-The patients requiring oophorectomy as part of their breast cancer management can have this easily arranged and performed by one of the gynaecologist at the Agora Centre for Women’s Health.
+The patients requiring oophorectomy as part of their breast cancer management can have this easily arranged and performed by one of the gynaecologist at the Specialist Breast Cancer Surgery.

 The SOFT trial also showed that adding ovarian suppression to tamoxifen reduced breast cancer recurrence rates for some young premenopausal women but not all.
 The most notable improvements were in women aged under 35.
 Women who also received adjuvant chemotherapy and were still menstruating and thus producing oestrogen from their ovaries post chemotherapy also had improved outcomes if ovarian suppression was used.
 Women in this group who received exemestane with ovarian suppression had better results than those who received tamoxifen with ovarian suppression.